kimwalisch/primesieve/README.md

 make -j8
 ```

-To build and run the primesieve tests use:
+To build and run the tests use:

 ```sh
 cmake -DBUILD_TESTS=ON .